codeAligned/CMU-15213-Lab/4_CacheLab/README.md

+Please Read `6 Working on the Lab` in the writeup file before starting Part A, and Part B: these notes are at the end of the file and you might not notice them early enough.
+However, they provide useful information about the two tasks.

 ### Part A
 - As `s`, `E`, `b` are all constants determined at run time, you cannot construct an array directly.
 You have to use `malloc` to dynamically allocate memory on the heap.
 Note that, actually the compiler would not stop you from doing so, but the result is undefined.